-The starting dose of erythropoietin analog therapy is equal to the following, based upon FDA labeling, or comparable fixed dosing schedules:
+The starting dose of ESAs are equal to the following, based upon FDA labeling, or comparable fixed dosing schedules:

-For treatment of anemia associated chronic renal failure (whether or not on dialysis)
+For treatment of anemia associated chronic renal failure on dialysis:

 Erythropoietin: 50 to 100 units/kg body weight 3 times per week for adults; 50 units/kg body weight for children.